 The Upper Thompson Sanitation District was formed in 1971 to provide wastewater treatment services to the areas surrounding the Town of Estes Park and to improve the water quality of the Big Thompson River.

 The plant and collection lines were built with Federal, State, and local funding at a cost of approximately $5.5M.
-The plant was brought on-line in 1976, providing service to areas of the Estes Valley which were previously without adequate sewage treatment.
-Since that time we have effectively managed the wastewater treatment, through three major floods and a fire evacuation.
+The plant was brought on-line in 1976, providing service to areas of the Estes Valley which were previously without adequate wastewater treatment.
+Since that time, we have effectively managed the wastewater treatment, through three major floods and a fire evacuation.